Optimization of 3D diamond detectors with graphitized electrodes based on an innovative numerical simulation: Systematic detector studies based on simulations

-From the comparison between results obtained with perfectly conductive electrodes and real resistive electrodes, it is evident that the contribution to the time resolution due to the electrode resistance dominates.
-The most critical design parameters that can be optimized to improve timing performance is therefore the resistivity of the graphitizations in the diamond bulk.
+From the comparison between results obtained with metallic electrodes and real resistive electrodes, it is evident that the resistance of the graphitized electrodes represents the dominant contribution to the time resolution and is thus the main construction parameter to be optimized.

-The simulation clearly indicates that reducing the electrode resistance leads to signals with steeper rising edges and, consequently, to an improvement in time resolution.
-The most direct effect of increasing electrode resistance is a proportional increase in the signal time constant, resulting in a longer rise time (${t_{\mathrm{rise}}}$).
-Since the total collected charge, and hence the integral of the signal, remains constant, a longer rise time leads to a reduction in the signal amplitude (${v_{\mathrm{max}}}$).
+The most direct effect of high electrode resistance is a proportional increase in the signal time constant, resulting in a longer rise time (${t_{\mathrm{rise}}}$), and to a lesser extent, fall time ($t_{\mathrm{fall}}$).
+Since the total collected charge, and hence the integral of the signal, remains constant, longer rise (and fall) time leads to a reduction in the signal amplitude (${v_{\mathrm{max}}}$).
 Assuming a constant noise level, the signal-to-noise ratio (SNR) decreases accordingly.
 The rise time and SNR determine the jitter contribution to the time resolution, given by:

 where $\sigma_v$ is the standard deviation of the noise distribution.
 Thus, an increased electrode resistance directly results in a larger jitter contribution.
-Note however that even with metallic columns the jitter contribution would never vanish completely.
-Considering the transfer function of the KU board and assuming an electronic noise with standard deviation of 5 mV, we estimate that the ideal sensor, inducing the whole ionized charge in an infinitely short current peak, would still be subject to a jitter of $11 \pm 3$~ps.
-Including in the estimate the migration of the carriers at saturated velocity for half of the pitch, we estimate an ideal jitter contribution of $15 \pm 4$~ps.
+From Equation~\ref{eq:jitter} we can estimate what would be the minimum jitter contribution, with perfectly conductive electrodes.
+Convolving a very short current spike with the KU board transfer function, resulting in a waveform with $t_{\mathrm{rise}} \approx 0.5\ \mathrm{ns}$ and $t_{\mathrm{fall}} \approx 4\ \mathrm{ns}$, and using the measured electronic noise (5 mV RMS) for $\sigma_v$, we obtain a minimum jitter contribution of about 11~ps.
+Taking into account the uncertainty caused by variation in the drift times of charge carriers across a half cell, we estimate a minimum jitter contribution to the time resolution of approximately 15~ps.

-The results of this study are reported in Figure~\ref{fig:cellmodel}, comparing the dependence of the time resolution on the electrode resistance as predicted by the discrete impedance network and by scaling the time-dependence of the weighting potential.
-The capacitance used in the discrete impedance network is obtained from a numerical computation on the sensor geometry.
+With the simulation, we have studied in a systematic way the effect of the electrode resistance on the time resolution.
+The results of this study are reported in Figure~\ref{fig:cellmodel}.
+This has been achieved by changing the resistance in the discrete impedance model and by scaling the time dependence of the weighting potential (see Section~\ref{sec:ramo}).